-Yes – you can find meat coupons!
-You’ll sometimes find them on the packages of meat, but below are sites you should sign up for and/or check regularly for meat coupons.
+You’ll sometimes find them on the packages of meat, plus below are sites you should sign up for and/or check regularly for meat coupons!

 If you can’t find coupons for your favorite meat brands, consider sending them an email.
 Companies often send high-value coupons to customers who love their brand or are interested in trying it.
 It’s worth a shot!

-Keep it simple.
-If you’re looking for an affordable dinner, meal prepping, OR you just love eating juicy, delicious chicken, one of the BEST places to buy a rotisserie chicken is at Costco or Sam’s Club.
+If you’re looking for an affordable dinner idea, looking to meal prep, OR you just love eating juicy, delicious chicken, one of the BEST places to buy a rotisserie chicken is at Costco or Sam’s Club.
 The rotisserie chickens from the service deli at either store are regularly priced under $5 and are a minimum of 3 pounds – so you can easily take it home, remove the meat, and split it between 2-3 meals!

-Bonus: The chickens at both stores have NO preservatives, NO msg gluten, NO artificial flavors or colors, and NO added hormones or steroids.
+Bonus: The chickens at both stores have NO preservatives, NO MSG, NO gluten, NO artificial flavors or colors, and NO added hormones or steroids.